 Over-the-counter (OTC) products such as dandruff shampoos are a primary treatment for all forms of dandruff, including eyebrow dandruff.

 - tar soap

 To use dandruff shampoo on the eyebrows, a person should lather the shampoo into the eyebrows and allow it to sit for a few minutes before rinsing it out.
 Try to avoid getting the lather in the eyes.

 With contact dermatitis, using an OTC anti-itch cream or antihistamine drug can help soothe the symptoms or prevent irritation and itchiness.

 In some cases, it may be necessary to see a dermatologist to receive prescription-strength drug treatment.

 If OTC anti-dandruff options do not result in improvement, it may be best to see a dermatologist for a stronger solution.
-They may recommend prescription-strength shampoo treatments containing compounds such as ketoconazole or selenium sulfide.
-These are similar to the OTC versions but have higher strengths.
+They may recommend prescription-strength shampoo treatments containing

 Some home remedies may help treat mild cases of eyebrow dandruff.

 However, even with natural products, skin reactions are possible.
 For this reason, it is important to test the product on a small area of skin before applying it to the face.